Being Who You Truly Are — And What Your Nervous System Has to Do With It

 What does it really mean to “be who you truly are”?

-When people say “just choose differently,” they’re speaking to the mind.
-But choice — real, embodied choice — doesn’t come from thought.
+Real, embodied choice — the kind that actually gives space for who you truly are to be — doesn't come from the mind.
 It emerges when your nervous system feels safe enough to let your deeper self lead.

-This is why nervous system work is not about “fixing” anything.
-It’s about helping your system update its patterns so it can shift into feeling safe and no longer needs to rely on old forms of protection arising from states of chronic survival.
+This is why nervous system work is not about fixing anything.
+It's about helping your system feel safe enough that it no longer needs those old forms of protection.

 So how can we support our nervous system?

-One way is to imagine your nervous system as a sensitive, beautiful wild animal living inside you, and you can’t convince it it is safe with logic or reasoning.
+One way I like to look at it is to imagine your nervous system as a sensitive, beautiful wild animal living inside you, and you can’t convince it it is safe with logic or reasoning.
 It doesn’t understand: “Relax, everything is safe here and all I want to do is stroke your ears and hang out with you.”

 It responds to what it senses, for example tone of voice, slow movement, presence, gaze, maybe a sense of connection from the heart, soft touch, and so on.